JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ## Project: Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-Overview
----
-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

-We have included an Ipython notebook that contains further instructions and starter code.
-Be sure to download the [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting three files:
-* the Ipython notebook with the code
-* the code exported as an html file
-* a writeup report either as a markdown or pdf file

 Data Set Summary & Exploration
 ---
 I wanted to understand the data that I was working with -- the shape, the values, etc. I went ahead and established the shapes of the data and even graphed the bare bones of the values.